 I’m about to argue with her but just because she knows everything it doesn’t mean she can’t be right sometimes.

 ‘I’m walking a lot better now, aren’t I?’ says Enid.
-She knows she walks like she’s got an industrial strength sanitary towel in her knickers, but I tell her that’s an improvement seeing as she used to look like she was wearing the factory that made them.
+I tell her it's not bad considering she's got a jumbo pack of incontinence pads in her knickers.
 Enid laughs and rolls her eyes to the ceiling.
 She’s like me.
 Old enough to know you that if you don’t look for the funny side you’re going to be pretty miserable.
 Unlike Mrs Morris in the next bed.
-She’s got a permanent ‘poor me’ expression on her face, and I don’t think she’d see the funny side if you put it in her hand and gave her a magnifying glass.
+She’s got a permanent ‘poor me’ expression on her face, and I don’t think she’d see the funny side if it poked her in the eye.

 ‘If you get the chance of a home visit, you go,’ Enid says, heaving herself up.
 ‘It’s an outing if nothing else.
 What have you got to lose?’